10 Tips for Roadtripping France by Car with Kids

 4. What do I need to drive in France?
 The requirements for Driving in France do not include an international driving permit.
 But it is always suggested.
 Check with your local office on where you can get one before your vacation.
 They often take a few weeks.

 5. Be prepared for sticker shock if you are travelling France or Europe by car.
-The tolls in France (and other european countries) are expensive.
+The tolls in France (and other European countries) are expensive.
 I think we spent over 100 euros.
-I do not mind paying, and prefer the French toll roads if they are quicker, but honestly I was surprised at how expensive it was!
+I do not mind paying, and prefer the French toll roads if they are quicker, but honestly, I was surprised at how expensive it was!
 Most take credit cards, so do not worry if you don’t have enough cash.

 6. Traveling through France is pretty straight forward, but when you get into the major cities and especially Paris, it reminds me of driving in Amman, Jordan (but with a little more effort to stay in the lanes).
 There are some crazy round abouts, the traffic lights are at eye level, so they can be easy to miss, make sure you keep an eye out.

 7. Consider choosing accommodations outside of the downtown core if you have a vehicle.
 It can save you a lot of money in hotels.
 Paris can be a very expensive place to stay, but a 15 minute drive to the eiffel tower and you can find reasonable hotel accommodations!
 For our last few days in Paris, we actually stayed near Disneyland Paris, a 30 minute drive to downtown.
 We were able to rent an apartment for about 100 Euros per night.
+You can also check out the best Hostels in Paris if you are on a budget!

 8. Manual transmissions are the norm in Europe.
 If you are not comfortable driving a stick shift, make sure you pick your rental carefully.